Bishop James Madison Papers, Photostats

 Original of the July 30, 1807 letter from Bishop Madison to Governor Cabell is part of the Protestant Episcopal Bishops Collection MS 21, Box 5, folder 238, Manuscripts and Archives, Yale University Library.

-From the Jefferson Papers, James Madison Papers, and the Monroe Papers in the Library of Congress.
+Originals are in the Thomas Jefferson Papers, James Madison Papers, and the Monroe Papers in the Library of Congress.